AsmaaELBorki/00-tracking-the-sun-program/README.md

-# Tracking the Sun — Analytical Program
+# Tracking the Sun — Analytical Architecture

-This repository serves as the **program-level overview and governance layer** for a modular analytical program built on the NREL *Tracking the Sun* dataset.

-The program is structured as a sequence of independent but related repositories, each answering a specific class of analytical questions about solar system design, scaling behavior, temporal evolution, and risk patterns.

-This repository contains **no analysis code**.
+This repository does not contain analysis.
-Its purpose is to explain structure, dependencies, and analytical contracts across the program.
+It defines the conditions under which analysis is allowed to happen.

+Tracking the Sun is treated here as a long-lived analytical object rather than a one-off dataset.
+The intent is to establish stable structure before questions are asked, so that downstream work does not diverge in assumptions, semantics, or validation logic.

+This repository defines a **single trusted analytical substrate** that downstream repositories depend on.
+Schema decisions, column semantics, scope boundaries, and analytical constraints are declared here and inherited elsewhere.

 ---

-## Program Motivation
+## Architectural Framing

-The *Tracking the Sun* dataset captures detailed information about distributed solar installations across the United States over multiple decades.
+The NREL *Tracking the Sun* dataset spans more than two decades of distributed solar installations across the United States, beginning in the late 1990s and extending into the present.

+Across that time horizon, installation practices, reporting standards, technologies, incentive structures, and market conditions change.
+Those changes are embedded in the data.
+If they are not explicitly accounted for, analytical results can conflate structurally different systems into patterns that appear coherent but are not analytically stable.

+This architecture exists to control for that.

-Rather than treating the dataset as a single exploratory exercise, this program approaches it as a **systems-level analytical object**, decomposed into focused, traceable analytical modules.
+Rather than approaching the dataset as a single analytical surface, the work is decomposed into multiple repositories.
+Each repository is scoped around a specific class of questions, produces defined outputs, and passes those outputs forward without redefining assumptions.

-Each module:
-- answers a specific question class
-- produces explicit outputs
-- feeds downstream reasoning without duplication
+Each repository must be internally coherent while remaining legible as part of the larger system.

 ---

-## Repository Map
+## Repository Roles and Relationships

-The program is organized into the following repositories:
+The architecture is organized as a sequence of repositories operating at distinct analytical layers.
+Repositories are related through dependency, not containment.

 ### Repo 1 — System Size Determinants

-**Purpose:**
+Establishes descriptive grounding.

-Understand what contextual, technical, and temporal factors contribute to observed system size.
+This repository focuses on contextual, technical, and temporal factors associated with observed system size.
+Its outputs define baseline features and reference frames that are consumed by later repositories.

-**Outputs:**
-System-size features and contextual baselines used downstream.
+No predictive claims are made here.

 ---

 ### Repo 2 — System Configuration & Inverter Architecture

-**Purpose:**
+Builds on size-conditioned baselines defined in Repo 1.

-Analyze how systems of a given size are configured, with emphasis on inverter count, capacity per inverter, and installer behavior.
+This repository examines how systems of comparable size are configured in practice, with emphasis on inverter count, capacity allocation, and installer behavior as structural signals.

-**Outputs:**
-Configuration-level features describing inverter architecture and scaling.
+Outputs describe configuration patterns conditional on size and context and are passed forward unchanged.

 ---

 ### Repo 3 — Scaling, Regimes, and Deviation

-**Purpose:**
+Consumes baselines and configuration features defined in Repos 1 and 2.

-Examine expected scaling behavior, regime formation, and deviations across time and geography.
+This repository formalizes expected scaling behavior, identifies regime formation, and characterizes deviation across time and geography.
+The focus is on pattern structure rather than explanation.

-**Outputs:**
-Baseline scaling models and deviation surfaces.
+Outputs define deviation surfaces and regime boundaries used downstream.

 ---

 ### Repo 4 — Predictive Signals, Risk, and Oversizing
-**Purpose:**
-Use features derived from earlier repositories to estimate the likelihood and direction of configuration deviation and potential oversizing.

-**Outputs:**
-Predictive features and baseline models.
+Operates strictly within constraints established upstream.

+This repository uses features defined earlier to explore deviation likelihood, directionality, and potential risk.
+Predictive work is bounded by prior definitions rather than introducing new interpretations of the data.

 ---

-## Role of Time Across the Program
+## Treatment of Time

-Time is treated differently across repositories:
+Time is explicitly scoped per repository.

-- **Repo 1 & Repo 2:**
-  Time is a conditioning context (e.g., cohorting, comparison across periods).

-- **Repo 3:**
+- In **Repo 1** and **Repo 2**, time functions as conditioning context.
+It is used for cohorting, comparison across periods, and framing descriptive baselines.
-  Time is an evolutionary signal used to identify regime shifts and structural change.
+- In **Repo 3**, time is treated as an evolutionary signal, enabling identification of regime formation, persistence, and structural change.

-- **Repo 4:**
-  Time is a predictive feature used in risk and deviation modeling.
+- In **Repo 4**, time is introduced as a predictive feature, constrained by upstream definitions rather than reinterpreted.

-This separation prevents conflating descriptive, evolutionary, and predictive claims.
+This separation prevents descriptive patterns from being overstated as evolutionary claims or predictive signals without justification.

 ---

-## Analytical Substrate
+## The Analytical Substrate

-All downstream repositories assume a **single trusted analytical substrate**:
+The analytical substrate defined by this repository is conceptual rather than executable.

+It consists of:
-- validated schema
+- validated schema decisions
 - consistent column semantics
-- documented assumptions
+- documented assumptions and exclusions

+These are treated as contracts.
+Downstream repositories inherit them rather than re-validating raw data, unless explicitly stated otherwise.
+This keeps analytical effort focused on reasoning rather than repeated preprocessing.

-These contracts are defined in the `docs/` directory of this repository.
+Supporting material lives in the `docs/` directory and includes:

-Downstream repositories do not re-validate raw data unless explicitly stated.
+- data contracts
+- conventions
+- dataset overview
+- repository dependency definitions

+These documents define rules and constraints, not analysis.

 ---

-## How to Navigate This Program

-1. Start with this repository to understand scope and structure.
-2. Review `docs/data-contract.md` to understand shared assumptions.
-3. Explore individual repositories based on analytical interest.
-4. Follow outputs forward; repositories are not nested or duplicated.

----

 ## Scope Boundaries

-This program is:
-- observational, not causal
-- focused on analytical reasoning, not policy prescription
+This architecture is observational rather than causal.
+It prioritizes analytical reasoning over prescription.
-- modular by design to support extension and reuse
+It is modular by design to support extension without structural breakage.

 ---

 ## Status

-The program is actively under development.
+The architecture is under active development.
-Repository structures are stable; analytical content evolves iteratively.

----

-## Repository Structure

-tracking-the-sun-program/
-├── README.md
-└── docs/
-    ├── program-overview.md
-    ├── data-contract.md
-    ├── repo-dependencies.md
-    ├── dataset-overview.md
-    └── conventions.md
+Structural decisions are stabilizing.
+Analytical content evolves within those constraints.